m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

 tags: [complexity system, thought, fractal, chaos]
 excerpt: There are a lot of emergence phenomena in our everyday's life.
 All
          the amazing things are sometimes beyond our scope of congnition.
-         I always doubt in some sense, the God maybe a complexity system specialist, since we can find so many clues in our daily life.
+         I always doubt in some sense, the God is perhaps a complexity system specialist, since we can find so many clues in our daily life.
 ---
 {% include JB/setup %}